-In English, 25 students were identified as requiring catch up on either the SPaG or Reading or both components at KS2.
-All of these students took part in the Accelerated Reader scheme throughout the year where their reading progress was closely monitored.
-These students also took part in the Reading Leaders scheme where they were paired with a trained 6th form student.
-Additionally, 12 students attended weekly 30-minute intervention sessions for an 8-week intervention period in the spring term.
-This intervention was delivered by the KS3 coordinator in small groups to students who shared specific targets for development.
-The impact was that, of the 25 students identified as requiring catch up intervention, 21 had reached the expected national standard by the end of year 7.
+In English, 34 students were identified as requiring catch up on either the SPaG or Reading or both aspects at KS2.
+All of these students took part in the Accelerated Reader Scheme where their reading progress was closely monitored.
+These students also took part in the Reading Leaders scheme where they were paired with a trained 6th Form student.
+Additionally, some students attended weekly 30-minute intervention sessions.
+This intervention was delivered in small groups by a high level teaching assistant to students who shared specific targets for development.
+The impact was that, of the 34 students identified as requiring catch up intervention, 26 had made expected progress and had reached the expected national standard prior to lockdown in March.

 We are still awaiting confirmation in March for the amount for the current year.
 As there were no SATs, tests as a result of Covid, the school has used CATS tests and GL Assessments in English and maths to identify students working ‘below’.